Back to All Events

 This side event will employ a dynamic, fast-paced hackathon methodology designed to foster collaborative, youth-led innovation in response to urgent financing challenges highlighted in the FFD4 Outcome Document.
 Participants will be grouped into diverse, interdisciplinary teams, strategically mixed by region, expertise, and lived experience to maximize creativity and peer learning.

-Each team will choose one of four critical thematic areas, youth and local government debt, digital tools for financial literacy, youth in local budgeting, and access to private finance for young entrepreneurs, and define a specific challenge within that theme, rooted in local realities.
+Each team will choose one of four critical thematic areas, namely: Climate Financing; Digital tools and Domestic Resources; Youth Engagement in Local Government Finance, Budgeting, Inclusive Financing for Marginalized Youth, Debt and Debt Sustainability; and Innovative financing, access to private finance and capital for young entrepreneurs i.e. Youth-Led Community Investment and Impact Bonds.
+Each team will define a specific challenge within that theme, rooted in local realities.
 Drawing on design thinking approaches, teams will co-create actionable, scalable solutions by integrating technology, stakeholder perspectives, and SDG-aligned financing models.
 Guided by experienced mentors, teams will iterate their concepts, receive real-time feedback, and refine their ideas for maximum feasibility and impact.

 The hackathon culminates in rapid-fire pitches, where each team has 5 minutes to present their innovation, followed by 2 minutes of Q&A with a panel of expert judges.
 These judges will evaluate the solutions based on innovation, feasibility, potential impact, and alignment with SDGs and FFD4 priorities.
 The most promising ideas will be recognized during the closing session, with select solutions featured in a post-event report shared with FFD4 stakeholders ensuring that youth-driven innovations influence the broader financing for development agenda.